zeta-chain/evm/README.md

 make benchmark
 ```

+## Contributing

+We welcome open source contributions and discussions!
+For more on contributing, read our [guide](./CONTRIBUTING.md).

 ## Open-source License & Credits

 Cosmos EVM is open-source under the Apache 2.0 license, an extension of the license of the original codebase (https://github.com/evmos/OS)